 When should I call the gas service (PSG) instead of a handyman?

-Call PSG when you need to: replace a gas valve on the riser, relocate a gas pipe, create a new gas point, or fix a leak on the pipe itself.
-A handyman connects the stove to an existing working point — nothing more.
+Call PSG if you need to: replace a gas valve on the riser, move a gas pipe, make a new gas point, or repair a leak on the pipe itself.
+A handyman connects the stove to an existing working point — nothing beyond that.

 Is a carbon monoxide detector worth installing?

-Absolutely.
-A CO detector costs little and can save lives.
-It is especially important if the flat has both a gas stove and a gas boiler.
-Mount it on the wall at 150 cm height, at least 1.5 m from gas appliances.
+Definitely.
+A CO detector is inexpensive and can save lives.
+It matters even more if the flat has both a gas stove and a gas boiler.
+Fit it on the wall at 150 cm height, at least 1.5 m from gas appliances.

 Who does the work

-Gas stove connections are handled by technicians experienced with gas appliances in Warsaw flats of all types — from older buildings in Praga to new developments in Wilanow.
-We arrive with tools, a gas wrench, and soapy water for testing.
+Gas stove connections are done by technicians who know gas appliances in Warsaw flats inside out — from older buildings in Praga to new developments in Wilanow.
+We come with tools, a gas wrench, and soapy water for leak testing.
 If a hose is needed, we bring a certified one.
-We connect the stove to a ready gas point but do not work on gas pipes or valves — that is for licensed services.
+We connect the stove to a ready gas point, but we do not touch gas pipes or valves — that part is for licensed services.
 To book, call or message us — we reply within an hour.